← Back to Insights

 Lead routing

-Build automated lead routing based on defined criteria: geography, company size, industry, deal size, or round-robin assignment.
-The lead enters the CRM, the automation evaluates the routing criteria, and the lead is assigned to the correct rep with a notification, all within seconds.
+Build automated routing on defined criteria: geography, company size, industry, deal size, or round-robin.
+The lead enters the CRM, the automation evaluates the rules, and it is assigned with a notification, all within seconds.
+Include fallback logic.
+If the assigned rep does not respond within a set window, the lead escalates to a backup or manager.
+No lead should sit uncontacted because someone is in a meeting.

 Lead nurturing sequences